wiseyestudio00/null-dev-blog/drafts/story_book_animation_improvement.md

 ![Other Books](other_books.jpg)

 The store is run by a 79-year-old man.
 We talked for a while.
 I think he may be one of the last cultural people from the previous generation.
-It saddens me that I will never have the mental capacity (mostly inteliigence but also my destroyed attention span) and time to fully understand the knowledge from his generation.
+It saddens me that something special here will be lost very soon.
 Thankfully I have my phone by my side and I open YouTube Shorts and I just forget about my saddness and everything and my feelings are numb which is good.

 # Story Book
 In Lily Fantasia's Story Mode (we call it Story Journey), there is a book.
 You would flip through its page to progress the story.
 Of course, there would need to be a Page Flipping animation.
 Here's the animation now.